ibexa/documentation-user/docs/getting_started/get_started.md

 ---
-description: Get started with Ibexa DXP by logging in to the Back Office.
+description: Get started with Ibexa DXP by logging in to the back office.
 ---

 # Get started

 [[= product_name =]] consists of the technical platform for creating and managing online experiences, designed for developers and end-users alike.
-It includes a Web framework, APIs and a Content Repository.
+It includes a web framework, APIs and a content repository.
-It features a customizable user interface where you can work with the content, products, media, as well as manage other functionalities and administer the platform.
+It features a customizable user interface where you can work with the content, products, media, manage other functionalities, and administer the platform.

 Depending on the product edition, [[= product_name =]] can provide advanced capabilities in such areas as: